Siddharth-Prabhakar/GO-FOCUS/README.md

-# GO FOCUS - Site Blocker Extension
+# GO FOCUS - Extension

-A brutally honest Chrome extension that motivates you to stay focused by blocking distracting websites with harsh motivational messages and a cyberpunk 3D look.
+A honest Chrome extension that motivates you to stay focused by blocking distracting websites with reality-check motivational messages and a cyberpunk 3D look.

+## Installation

+1. Clone or download this repository
+2. Open Chrome and navigate to `chrome://extensions/`
+3. Enable "Developer mode" in the top right
+4. Click "Load unpacked" and select the extension folder
+5. The extension icon should appear in your toolbar

+## Usage

+1. **Add Sites to Block**:
+   - Click the extension icon
+   - Enter a domain (e.g., "youtube.com")
+   - Click "Block Site"

+2. **Remove Sites**:
+   - Click "Remove" next to a blocked site
+   - Choose "Success – I'm Strong" to keep it blocked
+   - Choose "Failure – Remove Anyway" to unblock

+3. **When Sites Are Blocked**:
+   - You'll see a motivational quote
+   - The robot will speak the message
+   - Click the quote to get a new one
+   - Use the mute button to toggle audio
+   - Quotes auto-update every 15 seconds

 ## Features